This post may contain affiliate links. Please read my disclosure and privacy policy.

 Gluten-Free Oil-Free Vegan Applesauce Bread

-Applesauce, a workhorse in vegan baking (often used an egg replacement in a host of baking recipes), takes on heat, wholesome depth of flavor when combined with millet to create this golden loaf.
+Applesauce, a workhorse in vegan baking (often used an egg replacement in a host of baking recipes), takes on wholesome depth of flavor when combined with millet to create this golden loaf.

 Each slice is very filling, not too sweet, and mildly spiced.